ghostcodekc/indecision-app/README.md

 ```
 ### Deploying using Github page

-After cloning this repository you can run
+After cloning this repository you can run the following commands from the root directory to download all the required packages.
 ```sh
 npm install
 yarn install
 ```
-from the root directory to download all the required packages.

 ### Contribution